Broadcast domain

 A broadcast domain is a logical division of a computer network, in which all nodes can reach each other by broadcast at the data link layer.
 A broadcast domain can be within the same LAN segment or it can be bridged to other LAN segments.

 In terms of current popular technologies, any computer connected to the same Ethernet repeater or switch is a member of the same broadcast domain.
-Further, any computer connected to the same set of interconnected switches/repeaters is a member of the same broadcast domain.
-Routers and other higher-layer devices form boundaries between broadcast domains.
+Further, any computer connected to the same set of interconnected switches or repeaters is a member of the same broadcast domain.
+Routers and other network-layer devices form boundaries between broadcast domains.

-The notion of broadcast domain should be contrasted with that of collision domain, which would be all nodes on the same set of inter-connected repeaters, divided by switches and learning bridges.
-Collision domains are generally smaller than, and contained within, broadcast domains.

-While some data-link-layer devices are able to divide the collision domains, broadcast domains are only divided by layer 3 network devices such as routers or layer 3 switches.
+The notion of a broadcast domain can be compared with a collision domain, which would be all nodes on the same set of inter-connected repeaters and divided by switches and network bridges.
+Collision domains are generally smaller than and contained within broadcast domains.
+While some data-link-layer devices are able to divide the collision domains, broadcast domains are only divided by network-layer devices such as routers or layer-3 switches.
 Separating VLANs divides broadcast domains as well.